Welcome to www.bumblebee.org. On this page what is a bumblebee? - Einstein - where are bumblebees found? - a summer following bumblebees.

 Bumblebees are large, hairy social insects with a lazy buzz and clumsy, bumbling flight.
 Many of them are black and yellow, and along with ladybirds and butterflies are perhaps the only insects that almost everyone likes.
 Go to the body pages for more about parts of the body, or the behaviour pages to learn why they do what they do, or the is it a bumblebee page to find out if it is a bumblebee at all.

-Queen and worker bumblebees can sting, and the photograph above right shows the extended sting of a Bombus lapidarius queen.
-You don't often see stings as bumblebees are reluctant to use them, and in all my years of working with them I have yet to be stung.
-For more on stings go to the sting page.
+Queen and worker bumblebees can sting, but in all my years of working with them I have yet to be stung.
+For photographs and more on stings go to the sting page.

 It has been widely reported that Einstein said that without bees to pollinate our food crops humans would die off in just 4 years.
 Apparently Einstein never said this at all.
 It is just another urban myth.
 However if bees do die off it is fairly certain that life as we know it will cease with in a short time, and that there will be far fewer humans around, as there will be so much less for them to eat.
 So a world without bees will probably also be a world with far fewer humans.

 For more on what we are doing to our world you can read my rant on global warming and pollution at the bottom of the Invertebrate page.

 Bumblebees are found mainly in northern temperate regions, though there are a few native South American species and New Zealand has some naturalised species that were introduced around 100 years ago to pollinate red clover.
 Bumblebees range much further north than honey bees, and colonies can be found on Ellesmere Island in northern Canada, only 880 km from the north pole!